 Example (vii): The taxpayer operates a multistate chain of grocery stores.
 It owned an office building which it occupied as its corporate headquarters.
-Because of inadequate space, taxpayer acquired a new and larger building elsewhere for its corporate headquarters.
-The old building was rented to an investment company under a five-year lease.
+Because of inadequate space, taxpayer acquired a new and larger buildingelsewhere for its corporate headquarters.
+The old building was rented to aninvestment company under a five-year lease.
 Upon expiration of the lease, taxpayer sold the building at a gain (or loss).
-The net rental income received over the lease period is nonbusiness-non-apportionable income and the gain (or loss) on the sale of the building is nonbusiness-non-apportionable income.]
+The net rental income received overthe lease period is nonbusiness income and the gain (or loss) on the sale of thebuilding is nonbusiness income.]

 (2) Gains or losses from sales of assets.
-Gain or loss from the sale, exchange or other disposition of real property or of tangible or intangible personal property constitutes business apportionable income if the property while owned by the taxpayer was used in, or was otherwise included in the property factor of the taxpayer's trade or business.
-However, if the property was utilized for the production of nonbusiness-non-apportionable income or otherwise was removed from the property factor before its sale, exchange or other disposition, the gain or loss will constitute nonbusiness-non-apportionable income.
+Gain or loss from the sale, exchange or other disposition of real property or of tangible or intangible personal property constitutes business apportionable income if the property while owned by the taxpayer was used inrelated to the operation of the taxpayer's trade or business, or was otherwise properly included in the property factor of the taxpayer's trade or business.
+However, if the property was utilized for the production of nonbusiness-income or otherwise was removed from the property factor before its sale, exchange or other disposition, the gain or loss will constitute nonbusiness income.
 See Regulation IV.10.

-[Example (i): In conducting its multistate manufacturing business, the taxpayer systematically replaces automobiles, machines, and other equipment used in the business.
-The gains or losses resulting from those sales constitute business apportionable income.
+Example (i): In conducting its multistate manufacturing business, the taxpayer systematically replaces automobiles, machines, and other equipment used in the trade or business.
+The gains or losses resulting from those sales constitute business-apportionable income.